Chapter 13 BWV 179 Siehe zu, dass deine Gottesfurcht nicht Heuchelei sei

 The twelfth cantata of the cycle for the eleventh Sunday after Trinity.

-The interesting group of four rather more compact texts that Bach was (presumably) given to set at this stage of the church year all tend to have depressing themes (Cs 136, 105, 46 and 179).This is equally true of C 199, the work that follows this cantata but as we shall see, with that work Bach breaks with the practice he had instituted and presents his first Leipzig solo cantata.
-C179 shares its structure with the three that preceded it, beginning as it does with a chorus, thence alternating recitatives and arias and closing with the expected chorale.
-But Bach being Bach, could wrest enormous degrees of variety even from a relatively fixed format.
+The interesting group of four rather more compact texts that Bach was (presumably) given to set at this stage of the church year all tend to have depressing themes (Cs 136, 105, 46 and 179).This is equally true of C 199, the work that follows this cantata but as we shall see, with that work Bach breaks with the practices he had established and presents his first Leipzig solo cantata.
+C179 shares its structure with the three that preceded it, beginning as it does with a chorus, thence alternating recitatives and arias, closing with the expected chorale.
+But Bach being Bach, could wrest enormous degrees of variety even from such a relatively fixed format.

 C 179 is, perhaps, less about sorrow and misery than its predecessors and more about the justifiable anger which is vented at the hypocrites who say one thing but act and feel otherwise.
 Drawn from this rant is an observation about the sorry state of Christianity and a final plea for God to have mercy on a poor sinner.

 Bach both breaks with, and re-establishes, traditions with his opening chorus; the form is archaic, the harmonic language modern.
 To date, he has not presented at Leipzig an opening movement in the form of a traditional German motet.
 The strings have no interdependence of their own and merely double the singers; only the continuo line displays a degree of autonomy.
 But although the form is antique and traditional, Bach′s display of contrapuntal and harmonic techniques within a framework of tonality rather than modality is very up to date.